liunix61/interactive3d/README.md

 ## Citation
 If the paper and the code are helpful for your research, please kindly cite:
 ```
-@inproceedings{dong2024interactived,
+@article{dong2024interactive3d,
   title={Interactive3D: Create What You Want by Interactive 3D Generation},
   author={Dong, Shaocong and Ding, Lihe and Huang, Zhanpeng and Wang, Zibin and Xue, Tianfan and Xu, Dan},
-      booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+  journal={arXiv preprint arXiv:2404.16510},
   year={2024}
+}
 ```